coderefinery/git-intro/_episodes/12-interrupted.md

 1. Optional: Go through the process above.
 Start a change, create new branch and store your changes.
 Go back to master and fix something else.
 Resume your work and merge the new branch.
 2. Discuss how to resume your former work.
-Can you git rid of branch?
+Can you git rid of a branch?
   Continue using it?  etc.

 ---

 ## Storing various junk you don't need but don't want to get rid of

-It's often that you do something and don't need it, but you don't want to lose it right away.
-You can use either of the above strategies to stash/branch it away: branches is probably better.
+It happens often that you do something and don't need it, but you don't want to lose it right away.
+You can use either of the above strategies to stash/branch it away: using branches is probably better.
 Note that if you try to use a branch after a long time, conflicts might get really bad but at least you have the data still.